makerdao/developer.makerdao.com/keepers/index.md

 The **[arbitrage-keeper](https://github.com/makerdao/arbitrage-keeper)** performs
 arbitrage on OasisDEX, `join`, `exit`, `boom` and `bust` actions.
 It constantly scans for profitable arbitrage opportunities and executes them the moment they become available.
-Although a bit dated, it provides valuable source of information where to look for arbitrage opportunities in the Dai system and how to exploit them.
+It provides valuable source of information where to look for arbitrage opportunities in the Dai system and how to exploit them.
 It also supports atomic risk-free arbitrage via the [tx-manager](https://github.com/makerdao/tx-manager) contract.

 This keeper will not work with multicollateral Dai, mainly because `boom` and `bust` actions will not be present in it anymore.
 Instead of that, surplus and bad debt